 Then, select the option New Calendar....
 The new calendar dialog will open:

-Choose the option Decentralized via GeneralSync and continue to select a calendar to use:
+Choose the option Decentralized via GeneralSync and continue to specify the details for the new calendar:

 Similar to any other calendar used in Thunderbird, you can specify a name, color, and whether or not you wish to be notified on alarms within the calendar you're adding.
-The settings on this page do not influence GeneralSync in any way.
-It is possible for a calendar to have different names in Thunderbird and on GeneralSync, simply by renaming the calendar in the GeneralSync dashboard later on.
+The settings on this page are not synced by GeneralSync.
+It is thus possible to assign different names in Thunderbird and on GeneralSync, simply by renaming the calendar in the GeneralSync dashboard later on.